why is hotel wifi so bad

 Staying at a night hotel can be a real treat.
 From plush bedding to fancy little soaps in the bathroom and not to forget the complimentary sodas in the mini-fridge, what can go wrong?

-All these things can go a long way towards making you feel like a superstar until you connect to the hotel WiFi, and then it’s so slow that it makes you feel like you’re living in the dialup era.
+All these things can go a long way towards making you feel like a superstar until you connect to the hotel WiFi, which is so slow that it makes you feel like you’re living in the dialup era.

-Unlike at home, where you might only have a few people connected to your home network at one point, hotels have to deal with dozens if not hundreds of connected devices at one point often at the same strength and speed as your home network.
+Unlike at home, where you might only have a few people connected to your home network, hotels have to deal with dozens, if not hundreds, of connected devices at one point, often at the same strength and speed as your home network.

 How silly and shortsighted.